 While your marketing tools are doing their job, your sales team can utilize an anonymous website identification tool such as Visitor Queue.
 Visitor Queue is an advanced B2B lead generation software that identifies the name, contact details, and user data of the businesses that visit your website.
 Your sales team can utilize this software by following up with the lead on the appropriate channel with more information about their visit.

-When utilizing software such as Visitor Queue, ensure the same team uses the information they receive when following up with the customer.
 If the customer was viewing a specific piece of content, don’t be afraid to follow up with that customer and include information from the content.
 This will allow for a more natural conversation to develop as you are talking to something they are familiar with and interested in.

 4. Play Nice You Two